-“Whatever floats your boat” is a saying we all have come across when we have either succeeded in proving a point or in complete refusal of an existing reality.
+“Whatever floats your boat” is a saying we have all come across when we have either succeeded in proving a point or refused to accept an existing reality.
 To stop and wonder what we are truly floating on, or where we are sailing to is a musing not often dwelled on.
-The author has set sail along this very course in this book, questioning and guiding through the ocean of life, the oars of actions and the vision of the final shore ahead.
-The book takes the reader through a journey of soul-searing questions, habitual cultivations, therapeutic resolutions and a methodical breakdown of thoughts and their impact on its thinker – you.
+The author has set sail along this very course in this book, questioning and guiding through the ocean of life, the oars of actions, and the vision of the final shore ahead.
+The book takes the reader through a journey of soul-searing questions, habitual cultivations, therapeutic resolutions, and a methodical breakdown of thoughts and their impact on the thinker—you.

-In the harrowing realities of world issues, mental health seems profoundly insignificant – an intended oxymoron – in the web of lives far and near.
-When one does realise or detect the slightest hint of this within themselves, life becomes a juxtaposition of ‘to be or to not be’ mentally ill – which takes course further as acceptance or denial.
-What one does not realise however is the existence of the question validates the existence of an affirmative answer within itself.
-When we were young and falling ill was an excuse for an off-day from school, our minds would look forward to the pampering and the rest more than recovering back to health.
+In the harrowing realities of world issues, mental health seems profoundly insignificant—an intended oxymoron—in the web of lives far and near.
+When one does realise or detect the slightest hint of this within themselves, life becomes a juxtaposition of ‘to be or not be’ mentally ill, which takes further form as acceptance or denial.
+What one does not realise however, is that the existence of the question validates the existence of an affirmative answer within itself.
+When we were younger and getting sick was an excuse for a day off from school, our minds looked forward to the pampering and rest more than recovering from illness.
 This is a common anecdote from every person’s childhood.
-What we failed to note is how this grew with us over time, and how our minds evolved, changing its reception to the problem.
+What we failed to note is how this grew with us over time, and how our minds evolved, changing their reception to the problem.
 “Humans are mind, body and spirit” as the author says in the book.
 While one is ill, the other cannot recoup on its own.
 So how does one navigate from here when the mind is what needs pampering?
 The compartmentalization of the book addressing these topics makes it easier for one to read through and relate to, thereby leading to its answer further on.

 Has one ever pondered on why we walk on two legs instead of one?
 Two eyes, two nostrils, ears, sets of teeth, fingers, toes?
 Why symmetry is so appealing?
-Why an inhale comes with an exhale?
-The crux of the universe and its functionality revolves around this – balance.
+Why does an inhale come with an exhale?
+The crux of the universe and its functionality revolves around this—balance.
 It is when this balance goes awry that one faces issues.
 The anatomy of life is no different.
-To simplify is further, let us take a deck of cards.
-Building the infamous house of cards has made us all visit the ugly sentiment of frustration at least once.
+To simplify things further, let us take a deck of cards.
+Building the infamous house of cards has made us all experience the ugly sentiment of frustration at least once.
 We are told that the house of cards is all about intermittent balance.
 Each row supports the one above, each card supports a row, what about each card?
-Do we ever investigate that when a house of cards fails?
+Do we ever investigate when a house of cards fails?
 A scarred bend or a chipped edge automatically ensures the collapse of the deck.

 The hierarchy of the world is seen through a similar perspective in the book.
 A scarred mind cannot do its part in upholding the community and by extension the society.
 This is where therapy comes into picture.